erinconv/SERIF/docs/config_run_env.rst

 Visual Studio Code is a free, open-source code editor that is available for Windows, Mac, and Linux.
 It has a built-in terminal, debugger, and Git integration, making it a popular choice for user and developers.

+Follow these steps to install Visual Studio Code:

+#.
+Go to the Visual Studio Code `website <https://code.visualstudio.com/>`_.
+#.
+Click the "Download for [your operating system]" button.
+#.
+Run the downloaded installer and follow the prompts to complete the installation.
+Choose the default options unless you have a specific reason to change them.

 Once the code editor is installed, we need to install the Python extensions, as shown in the next image:

 .. image:: figures/vscode_python.png